LORDBABUINO/colmeia-backend/README.md

 You can run it by running `yarn start` inside it's folder.
 The default port is `3333` but you change it changing the `PORT` variable in `.env` file.

-The route of this API is a GET route named `/teachers`.
+The only route of this API is a GET route named `/teachers`.
 It can receive a string on parameter `name` to search for instances of entity `professors` that match attribute `nome` with parameter received.